 Section 12-225.
-Any motor vehicle operated at a speed of twenty (20) miles per hour or less may be operated under the conditions specified in subsection B of Section 12-201 of this title when equipped with two lighted lamps upon the front thereof capable of revealing persons and objects seventy-five (75) one hundred (100) feet ahead in lieu of lamps required in Section 12-221 or Section 12-223, provided, however, that at no time shall it be operated at a speed in excess of twenty (20) miles per hour of this title or Section 41 of this act.
+Any motor vehicle operated at a speed of twenty (20) miles per hour or less may be operated under the conditions specified in subsection B of Section 12-201 of this title when equipped with two lighted lamps upon the front thereof capable of revealing persons and objects seventy-five (75) one hundred (100) feet ahead in lieu of lamps required in Section 12-221 12-203 or Section 12-223, provided, however, that at no time shall it be operated at a speed in excess of twenty (20) miles per hour of this title.